mateus4k/mateus4k/README.md

 ### Hi! 👋

-🚀 I'm a software developer at [LinkApi Solutions](https://linkapi.solutions/).
+🚀 I'm a software engineer at [LinkApi Solutions](https://linkapi.solutions/).
 I'm always looking for a good quality of code and architecture.

 💻 JavaScript, Node.js, ReactJs, React Native, Typescript